 Thanks for visiting.
 This site is about archaeology, and things that catch the interest of an archaeologist who is lucky enough to work in journalism: I often get to see and hear about amazing things before the rest of the world does, and to meet the people who find them.
 I work for my own company (Digging Deeper Ltd), and fortunately for now I am pretty busy, so what you will find here will be selective.
 If you want to see a photo full screen, click on the image.
 Unless otherwise stated, all photos are by me, and my copyright.

 I began my career as a professional archaeologist and museum curator, directing excavations at Stonehenge and elsewhere.
-I left that to write, photograph and travel (spending many months in Asia and the Pacific especially, but also in Africa, Madagascar, south and north America and Canada), and to help open and run a groundbreaking and very busy vegetarian restaurant (Stones, in Avebury).
+I left that to write, photograph and travel (spending many months in Asia and the Pacific especially, but also in Africa, Madagascar, south and north America and Canada), and in the event to help open and run a groundbreaking and very busy vegetarian restaurant (Stones, in Avebury).
 We closed the restaurant in 2000, since when I have worked freelance as a journalist specialising mainly in archaeology, while continuing to conduct original research (I returned to dig at Stonehenge in 2008).
-I have written trade books such as Fairweather Eden (Mail on Sunday non-fiction choice) and Hengeworld, features for most UK newspapers and for magazines such as Wanderlust, BBC History, New Scientist and the American Archaeology; and research articles in peer-reviewed journals such as Nature, Antiquity, World Archaeology and Journal of Archaeological Science.
+I have written trade books such as Fairweather Eden (Mail on Sunday non-fiction choice) and Hengeworld; features for most UK newspapers and for magazines such as Wanderlust, BBC History, New Scientist and the American Archaeology; and research articles in peer-reviewed journals such as Nature, Antiquity, World Archaeology and Journal of Archaeological Science.
 In 2009 I was one of 2,400 people to take part in Anthony Gormley’s One & Other in Trafalgar Square, London, when for one hour I was able to create a museum of 700,000 years of British archaeology on the empty statue plinth (the “fourth plinth”).
 I edit British Archaeology magazine.
 I work frequently for TV and radio, both of which I hugely enjoy.
 Among TV projects in which I have both appeared and for which I have been consultant are Murder at Stonehenge for Channel 4 and Stonehenge Live! for Channel 5.
 I bring archaeology news and debate to arts and science programmes on BBC Radio 3 and Radio 4 and elsewhere, and have presented a couple of archaeology-themed series on Radio 4.
 I am a recipient of the British Archaeology Press Award, a fellow of the Society of Antiquaries of London, a member of the Chartered Institute for Archaeologists and a director of Antiquity Publications Ltd. I am an exhibited photographer, and passionate about arts in general.